ZoranChartr/MinesweeperDemoRL/README.md

-<<<<<<< HEAD
 # Minesweeper AI Trainer

-This project implements a system to train an AI model to play Minesweeper using OpenAI's fine-tuning capabilities.
-The system generates training data through gameplay, stores it in a database, and uses it to fine-tune a GPT-4.1 nano model.
+This project implements a system to train an AI model to play Minesweeper using fine-tuning capabilities.
+The system generates training data through gameplay, stores it in a database, and uses it to fine-tune a model.

 ## Setup